3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

 As you can see output for platform with TPM1.2 is slightly different than with TPM2.0.
 This is due to different TPM specification requirements about TPM1.2 event log and TPM2.0 event log.
 However, both are showing events and hashes which extend PCR 17.
-For now, there is lack of support for TPM event log in Linux kernel.
-Therefore, final values **are not the same** as those read with tpm_tools.
+For now, there is lack of support for adding entries to the DRTM TPM event log in Linux kernel.
 We are going to add this feature in near future, so TPM event log will be complete and will be suitable for real-case use.
+Notice also, that log entry values are hashes with which PCRs are extended.
+Do not confuse them with PCRs values read with tpm_tools.

 8. Compare `DRTM TPM2 log entry 1` with `LZ hash`.